 - Save time traveling to and from medical facilities

 - May cost less than receiving infusions at medical facilities

-- Offer a more proactive treatment for preventing bleeding episodes and hemophilia complications (such as join damage)
+- Offer a more proactive treatment for preventing bleeding episodes and hemophilia complications (such as joint damage)

-- May provide quicker treatment for uncontrollable bleeding episodes
+- May provide quicker treatment for uncontrolled bleeding episodes

 - Make prophylactic factor replacement routines easier to maintain